Whalley Range, Manchester: History

-Whalley Range was one of Manchester's first suburbs, built by Manchester banker and businessman Samuel Brooks as "a desirable estate for gentlemen and their families".
+Whalley Range, formally known as Whalley in the Range, was one of Manchester's first suburbs; it was built by Manchester banker and businessman Samuel Brooks as "a desirable estate for gentlemen and their families."

-In September 1834, Samuel Brooks bought 39 Lancashire acres of land from Robert Fielden, called Oak Farm in Moss Side, also known locally as Barber's Farm.
-Brooks also bought 42 Lancashire acres from the Egerton Estate.
+In September 1834, Brooks bought 39 Lancashire acres of land from Robert Fielden, called Oak Farm in Moss Side, also known locally as Barber's Farm; he also bought 42 Lancashire acres from the Egerton Estate.
 This land is described in the deeds as being part of Hough Moss, but in the Egerton Estate's records as Fletcher's Moss.
 It was also known locally as Jackson's, Plant's or Woodall's Moss, and was part of the Manor of Withington.
-In 1867, the area was given its own postcode by the post office - 'Manchester SW 16'.
+In 1867, the area was given its own postcode by the post office: 'Manchester SW 16'.
 In 1894, the area north of the Black Brook was incorporated into the newly formed Stretford Urban District.

 Upon the sale of Manley Hall in 1905, a contiguous strip of land was added to the south and west of the estate for house building, formerly being a part of the township of Chorlton-cum-Hardy.
-Because all of this land was covered in peat from a thickness of eighteen inches to three feet, Samuel Brooks drained it, and initially built villas for wealthy businessmen such as himself.
-He was born near Whalley, Lancashire, after which he named his own home Whalley House, which may be the origin of the area's name.
-A toll gate guarded this exclusive area and the place where Chorlton Road and Withington Road meet is still known as Brooks' Bar.
-The toll-gate was first removed to the junction with Wood Road, and then the charging of tolls came to an end on 10 June 1896.
+Brooks drained it because all of this land was covered in peat from a thickness of eighteen inches to three feet; he built villas initially for wealthy businessmen such as himself.

+Brooks was born near Whalley, Lancashire, after which he named his own home Whalley House, which may be the origin of the area's name.
+A toll gate guarded this exclusive area and the place where Chorlton Road and Withington Road meet is still known as Brooks's Bar.
+The toll gate was first removed to the junction with Wood Road and the charging of tolls came to an end on 10 June 1896.